sudarshan2401/tp/docs/UserGuide.md

 **Tip:**

-* To delete class memo or class schedule, you can type `/m` or `/t` without specifying anything after it.
+* To delete the memo or schedule of your class, you can type `/m` or `/t` without specifying anything after it.

 </box>